 - a “permitted general situation” exists in relation to the use or disclosure of the information by the Department

-- the Department reasonably believes that the use of the information is reasonably necessary for one or more enforcement related activities conducted by, or on behalf of, an enforcement body.
+- the Department reasonably believes the use of the information is reasonably necessary for one or more enforcement-related activities conducted by, or on behalf of, an enforcement body.